-For Tour Cashspiel events, the minimum number of teams for CTRS inclusion is 12 and 10 (for men’s & women’s respectively) and this corresponds to a minimum factor of 0.875 and 0.813 respectively.
+For Tour Cashspiel events, the minimum number of teams for Order of Merit inclusion is 8 and this corresponds to a minimum factor of 0.750.
 The adjusting factor maxes out in an event with 32 teams, at a maximum value of 1.5.
 For events in between this range, the following formula will determine the factor where n represents the number of teams playing:

 1 + (n – 16) * 0.03125